Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 To shed light on the CDW mechanism in {\KVS}, we compute the electronic structure and phonon dispersion of {\KVS} using first-principles calculations.
 The electronic structure of {\KVS} is shown in Fig.~\ref{Figure1}(c), with several van Hove points close to the Fermi level (indicated by arrows), consistent with previous results \cite{kato2022,Luo2022}.
-The calculated phonon dispersions are shown in Figs.~\ref{Figure4}(a), using different Gaussian smearings to simulate a low ($T<T_{\rm CDW}$) and a high ($T>T_{\rm CDW}$) temperature \cite{Souliou2022,Cao2023,Korshunov2023}.
-At low temperature, imaginary phonons are observed for the longitudinal acoustic (LA) mode, with the lowest energy mode at $L$.
-At high temperature, the LA phonon becomes real, with a local minimum at $L$.
-The calculated phonon dispersion exhibits an in-plane anisotropy around $L$: the low-temperature imaginary phonons are present over a larger momentum range along $L-A$ compared to $L-H$; at high temperature, the phonon dispersion along $L-H$ is much stiffer compared to $L-A$.
-Therefore, the in-plane anisotropies of calculated phonon dispersions at both low and high temperatures are consistent with the experimental findings in Figs. ~\ref{Figure3}(b) and (d).
+The calculated phonon dispersions are shown in Figs.~\ref{Figure4}(a), using different Gaussian smearings to simulate \ys{temperatures approaching $T_{\rm CDW}$ from above} \cite{Souliou2022,Cao2023,Korshunov2023}. \ys{The calculated longitudinal acoustic (LA) mode exhibits a clear dip at $L$ and an in-plane anisotropy around $L$: at 0.01~Ry, the LA phonon dispersion along $L-H$ is much stiffer compared to $L-A$, and upon decreasing temperature to 0.0095~Ry, the softening of the LA phonon is more prominent along $L-H$ compared to $L-A$.} We note that a similar anisotropy in phonon dispersion around $L$ is also obtained in calculations that simulate finite temperatures by considering anharmonic effects \cite{Ptok2022}. \ys{For comparison, the LA phonon at $L$ becomes imaginary at a low temperature (0.001~Ry), and the dip at $L$ disappears upon increasing the Gaussian smearing to 0.1~Ry \cite{SI}.}